cvzi/mpv-youtube-download/README.md

 ### Windows:

-The location of the scripts directory on Windows is `%APPDATA%\mpv\scripts` e.g. `C:\Users\cvzi\AppData\Roaming\mpv\scripts`
+The location of the scripts directory on Windows is `%APPDATA%\mpv\scripts` e.g. `C:\Users\cvzi\AppData\Roaming\mpv\scripts` The location of the .conf files on Windows is `%APPDATA%\mpv\script-opts`

 Make sure you have either ffmpeg or avconv installed.
 On windows, you need to [add the directory of the ffmpeg.exe to your machine's %PATH](https://stackoverflow.com/a/41895179/10367381) or put the executable in the same directory as the youtube-dl.exe.